 CALL CENTER MONITORING USING RECORDED CALLS

 When you are evaluating and scoring recorded calls a different mindset should be taking place with your monitoring team.
-This is where everyone should be getting evaluated not just the associates outside of specific KPI’s like the real-time monitoring seems to be focused on.
+This is where everyone should be getting evaluated not just the associates outside of specific KPIs like the real-time monitoring seems to be focused on.

 While live monitoring should be focused on winning the day.
-Recorded calls should be listened to, with the thought of raising the overall quality of the program, adding to your training and making sure any customer trends are being noticed (if you are not using analytics).
+Recorded calls should be listened to, with the thought of raising the overall quality of the program, adding to your training, and making sure any customer trends are being noticed (if you are not using analytics).

-It’s like when I will watch film after a game.
+It’s like when I will watch a film after a game.
 I don’t care about the score and I am not just looking at what adjustments need to be made during the game, I am looking at the bigger picture of what we can do to be better for the long term, our next 10-15 games out.

-Every client we have, we give one hour of non-billed weekly education.
+For every client we have, we give one hour of non-billed weekly education.
 We use the recorded calls as great tools in these training sessions.
 We find trends, scripting issues, bad or good rebuttals to use, all things that help with the overall health of the program.
 These help all the associates succeed.

 I think you get a feel for your team when you take a step back with recorded calls.
 Do you need to work on the tone of the team, are there things we need to retrain?
 Score the call, score the individual but after that think about the program as a whole from what you are hearing.